NuclearHorseStudios/MemoryHardHasher/README.md

 MemoryHardHasher
 ================

+Don't actually use this

 An implementation of memory hard hashing in C++.

+Don't actually use this

-Created as an exercise in C++, use at your own risk.
+Created as an exercise in C++, don't use this.
 I'm certain there's all sorts of shit wrong with it.

+Don't actually use this

 It all seems to work though.
 Assumes OpenSSL/SHA256.